Becoming a Dutch citizen by option

 What should I do?

-Naturalization ceremony
+Naturalization Ceremony

-At the naturalization ceremony, you will make a declaration of allegiance.
+At the naturalization ceremony, you will take the pledge of allegiance.
 During the ceremony, you will also receive confirmation that you have become a Dutch citizen.
 You are required to attend this ceremony.
-Was your child 16 years of age or older when the declaration of option was made?
-Then he or she is also required to attend the ceremony.
-Children younger than 16 are not required to attend, but they are of course welcome to do so.
+Was your child 16 years of age or older when you made the declaration of option?
+If so, he or she is also required to attend the ceremony.
+Children under the age of 16 are not required to attend, but they are, of course, welcome to do so.

 What do I need?

-• Your residence permit
+- Your residence permit

-• Your valid passport or other travel document
+- Your valid passport or other travel document

-• Your birth certificate
+- Your birth certificate

-Important for foreign documents
+Important information regarding foreign documents

-How long will it take?
+How long does it take?

 Additional information